Kevin Olusola: 2010–present: Pentatonix

 After their winter–spring 2013 tour, Pentatonix returned to the studio to finish their second EP, PTX, Vol. II.
 Olusola became more interested in songwriting and production, especially with how stomping and clapping could be used as an effective production tool for bolstering their a cappella tracks.
 Olusola co-wrote four of the songs on the album, Natural Disaster, Love Again, Hey Momma/Hit the Road Jack and Run to You.
 The album was released on November 5, 2013, and debuted at number ten on the Billboard 200 and number one on the Independent charts, selling 31,000 copies in the first week.
 The Christmas album was re-released on November 19, 2013, additionally labeled the "Deluxe Edition", and contained two additional tracks.
 One of these, The Little Drummer Boy, charted in several Billboard categories including peaking at number two on the "Streaming Songs" chart and number one on the "Holiday 100" chart.
 It became the fourth-highest charting holiday song on the Hot 100 in Billboard history.
 Pentatonix signed a deal with RCA Records after finishing their third US tour and their second European tour in 2014, and have finished and released their self-titled album.
 Olusola also released a solo EP in early 2015, titled The Renegade EP.
 It charted No. 1 on Billboard Classical Albums Chart and Apple iTunes Classical Chart.

 On February 8, 2015, Pentatonix won their first Grammy for Best Arrangement, Instrumental or A Cappella for their Daft Punk medley.
 On February 15, 2016, Pentatonix won their second Grammy in the same category for their rendition of "Dance of the Sugar Plum Fairy", which was featured on their holiday album, That's Christmas to Me.
 On February 12, 2017, Pentatonix won their third Grammy for Best Country Duo/Group Performance for their cover of "Jolene", which featured Dolly Parton.

 Personal life

-Olusola is a Seventh-day Adventist.
-He is fluent in Mandarin Chinese.

-On September 16, 2019, Olusola married college admissions consultant Leigh Weissman in traditional Nigerian and American ceremonies.
-The two met through a mutual friend in 2017.
-Their daughter was born on April 3, 2021.
+Olusola is a Seventh-day Adventist, and is fluent in Mandarin Chinese.
+He started dating college admissions consultant Leigh Weissman in 2017 after they met through a mutual friend.
+They were married on September 19, 2019, in a two-day, multicultural wedding ceremony held in Simi Valley, California.
+Olusola and Weissman have two children together: a daughter (born on April 3, 2021) and a son (born in June 2024).